harvard-lts/talkwithhollis-langchain/README.md

 docker run --rm -it -v ~/.aws:/root/.aws amazon/aws-cli configure --profile talkwithhollis
 ```

-Enter the access key id and secret access key, and a new entry in the `~/.aws/credentials` file will be created.
-Path to AWS credentials file: `$HOME/.aws/credentials`
+Enter the access key id, secret access key, and region.
+A new entry in the `~/.aws/credentials` file will be created.
+Path to AWS credentials file: `$HOME/.aws/credentials`.
+Note that the region is required.

 New entry in the credentials file: